jd-coderepos/tg2019task/README.md

 ### Usage

-To replicate the shared task features as is, we make available a pre-compiled `jar` file: [tg2019task.jar](tg2019task.jar)
+To replicate the shared task features as is, we make available a pre-compiled jar file: `tg2019task.jar`

-To use it, download the data directory
+To use it, first make a local copy of the [data](/data) directory, then run the following command:

-`java `
+`java -jar tg2019task.jar <data_dir>`